hughrun/autodidact/to-be-read.md

 * More work for mother / Ruth Cowan
 * Sorting things out: classification and its consequences / Bowker & Star
 * What's the use? / Sara Ahmed
+* Texture: human expression in the age of information overload / RHR Harper